tsnellgrove/dark_castle3/doc/to_do.md

 	TBD: full final test
 TBD: create goblin machines
 	TBD: attack burt machine
-	TBD: update on behavior (e.g. "the goblin is eyeing you coldly") each turn - maybe shoudl be a standard function??
+	TBD: update on behavior (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
 TBD: create help function for creatures
 TBD: update creature doc